 “You’re overly critical and don’t reflexively care for others’ needs.”
-I was reading the results of a workplace personality assessment, and these were key takeaways.
+I was reading the results of my personality assessment at work, and these were key takeaways.
 Upon reflection, they were quite accurate.
 I tried to think of practical steps toward change.
-My office layout was an immediate win.
-At the time, my standing workstation was set […]
+My office layout was low hanging fruit.
+At that time, my standing workstation was […]

 “The truth changes.”
 The first time I heard that sentence, my inside voice pushed back.
 It was a reflex from my belief in absolute truth.
 (Perceptions of it may be flawed, but it exists.)
 My friend wasn’t talking about absolute truth.
 Instead, he was describing the rapid-even-sudden way that reality “on the ground” changes, leaving […]

 I had just asked a leader about his “self-care.”

 Whether humor or unfamiliarity with the term, his response highlights a common leader challenge: Self-care is sometimes pushed to the bottom of our priority list.

 As COVID-19 crashed into your reality, you rapidly made changes.
 Some were practical, some strategic, some were externally imposed and some you decided.
 Entire workforces have “new normals,” whether working from home or working within imaginary 6-foot cubes that follow a person around.

 The Iraqi night was particularly dark.
 I climbed the stairs to the roof and eased my way into the heavily sandbagged position in one corner.
 A lone Soldier peered over his machine gun into the night.

 “It’s going to feel like a combat deployment.”

 We were talking about medical leaders and the strain of the COVID-19 crisis.
 My friend observed that a year’s worth of daily life-and-death crisis at the hospital – with people you may-or-may-not get along with – will feel like a 12-month deployment to a war zone.